agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 ### app tracking

-##  gaurav
+## call with gaurav

-0. Where you from?
+1. Where you from?

-1. What is it that he does?
+2. What is it that he does?

-2. Would it be possible to refer me?
+3. Would it be possible to refer me?

-3. What is AWS and does it have things like a Data Science team?
+4. What is AWS and does it have things like a Data Science team?

-4. AWS certifications online recommend?
+5. AWS certifications online recommend?

-5. Any thing you know about the data field?
+6. Any thing you know about the data field?

 IM, MBA!
 IT, Data engineering?